offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * Emitted sequence.
  * Hidden path.

 These two pieces of data are fed into the emperical learning algorithm to generate new HMM probabliities.
-The hope is that these new HMM probabilities will result in the Viterbi algorithm finding a more probable hidden path.
+The hope is that these new HMM probabilities will result in the Viterbi algorithm finding a better hidden path.

 ```{svgbob}
           .----------------------------------------------------------------------------------------------------------.